dspadea/openfaas-rust/README.md

 * Tokio for async handlers
 * JSON handling for arbitrary request/response objects
 * A few build process changes in the Docker file
-* Catch panic unwinds and return a formatted JSON message

 # Provenance